NCERT Book Solutions Class 6 Chapter 4

 - (ii) To find the main direction

 The NCERT Class 6 Geography The Earth: Our Habitat Chapter 4 contains the following topics:

 - Types of Maps

-Geography – The Earth: Our Habitat is an important book for Class 6 Social Science subject.
-Apart from this chapter, the full set of NCERT solutions for Class 6 Social Science is given in the linked article.
+Geography – The Earth: Our Habitat is an important book for Class 6 Social Science.
+Apart from this chapter, the full set of NCERT Solutions for Class 6 Social Science is given in the linked article.

 Frequently Asked Questions on NCERT Solutions for Class 6 Geography Chapter 4